ngeorgievv/ngeorgievv/README.md

 ## Hello!
+Most of my work is already on production running in kubernetes pods, but however you can check some of my side works.
 <!--
 **ngeorgievv/ngeorgievv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.